 Also of interest is that Boca Raton has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 16.48% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One thing that you will notice about Boca Raton is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Boca Raton a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Boca Raton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Boca Raton is a somewhat ethnically-diverse city.
+Boca Raton is a very ethnically-diverse city.
 The people who call Boca Raton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boca Raton residents report their race to be White, followed by Black or African-American.
 Boca Raton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.15% of the city’s residents.
-Important ancestries of people in Boca Raton include German, Irish, English, and Polish.
+People of Hispanic or Latino origin account for 14.32% of the city’s residents.
+Important ancestries of people in Boca Raton include Italian, German, Irish, English, and Russian.